taneltorn/setoalt/README.md

 ### Running app on server
 Make sure you have **Docker** and **Docker Compose** installed.

-Create **.env** and a **docker-compose.yml** files in project root.
-Use *.example* files as base.
+Create **.env** and a **docker-compose.yml** files in the root directory where you want to run the application.
+Use *.example* files from the code repository as base.

 #### Build Docker containers
 ```shell
 docker-compose build
 ```
 This also takes care of the database setup and creates the necessary tables.
 It inserts some initial data to the database, but most importantly it creates an admin user that the application requires.

-Check *database/scripts/insert_data.sql* and change the corresponding password hash.
+**NB!** Check *database/scripts/insert_data.sql* and change the corresponding password hash.
 You can use **Bcrypt-Generator** to generate the hash: https://bcrypt-generator.com.
 #### Run Docker containers
 ```shell
 docker-compose up -d